hankoi1020/katacoda-scenarios/test/step3.md

 Create user Sale which can insert customer information, insert,update and select product information and orders.

+Sale only need to process the order and product, or add a new customer.
+But they are not allow to view the customer information since it is persenal data.

 `create user 'sale'@'localhost' identified by 'password';`{{execute}}